Before running or migrating any on-premises VMs on GCP, you must create a Cloud Extension.

 Click Next.
 The Networking screen appears.

-- Select a cloud Subnet for the VM.
+- Select the Subnet on GCP for the VM.

 - (Optional) Select the Instance Service Account .